China slaps new fees on Mongolian exporters amid Dalai Lama row

 Local government officials contacted by Reuters on Thursday could not confirm the veracity of the announcement, but a senior industry representative in Ulaanbaatar who is familiar with the matter said the new charges were now in effect.

-"As for the Dalai Lama's visit to Mongolia, China has expressed its position many times," he said at the ministry's regular press briefing on Thursday.

-The Dalai Lama fled Tibet after an abortive uprising against Chinese rule in 1959.
-Beijing regards him as a "splittist", though he says he merely seeks genuine autonomy for his Himalayan homeland, which Communist Chinese troops "peacefully liberated" in 1950.
+Though the Dalai Lama is cherished as a spiritual leader in the predominantly Buddhist Mongolia, China regards him as a dangerous separatist and warned the visit could damage bilateral relations.

-Geng said in a statement last month that Mongolia needed to "adopt effective measures to eliminate the negative effects of the Dalai Lama's visit".
+China's foreign ministry was not immediately available for comment on Thursday, but spokesman Geng Shuang said in a statement last month that Mongolia needed to "adopt effective measures to eliminate the negative effects of the Dalai Lama's visit".

 Mongolian government officials are due to hold talks on Friday with international partners, including the International Monetary Fund and the Development Bank of China, to discuss Mongolia's currency and balance of payments crisis.

-(This story has been corrected to change foreign ministry spokesman's response to "unaware of situation" from "aware of situation" in paragraph 8)

-Reporting by Terrence Edwards in ULAANBAATAR and David Stanway in SHANGHAI, Additional Reporting by Ben Blanchard in BEIJING; Editing by Nick Macfie
+$1 = 6.8935 yuan Reporting by Terrence Edwards in ULAANBAATAR and David Stanway in SHANGHAI, Additional Reporting by Ben Blanchard in BEIJING